jhumelsine/jhumelsine.github.io/_posts/2024-02-07-decorator-design-pattern.md

 Consider how flexible this design is. `Coffee` could easily be replaced with `DarkRoast`, `HouseBlend`, `Espresso`, and `Decaf`. `Tea` could be replaced with `EarlGrey`, `BlackTea`, `Chai`, and `Herbal`.
 New _`Flavor`_’s can easily be added, such as `Honey`, `SoyMilk`, and `Cream`.
 Some _`Flavor`_’s may be seasonal, so they can be easily added or removed as desired, such as `PumpkinSpice` and `Peppermint`.

-__This is an extremely contrived example.”__ It’s definitely over engineered design for this problem.
+__This is an extremely contrived example.__ It’s definitely over engineered design for this problem.
 It converts a String of ingredients into a label that’s almost identical to the ingredients.
 I could have just as easily split the ingredients and inserted a comma between them.

 But this design can be the foundation for more.
 My `DrinkOrder` only printed a label.
-But the interface could have more features such as: `getCost()`, which is what the Head First author showed, and `getCalories()`.
+But the interface could have more features such as: `getCost()`, which is what the Head First authors showed, and `getCalories()`.
 Decorator could be the foundation for an entire suite of Drink Order functionality.

 A Decorator based design might be a good mechanism for automation.
 For example, Starbuzz R&D might design an automated barista that makes drinks based upon instructions programmed in each concrete class.